leto1timmy/code-wars/README.md

-# leet-wars-code
+# code-wars

-LeetCode and CodeWars tasks and solutions
+CodeWars tasks and solutions in typescript